chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No targeted verification via function body or reproduction test.", "PROJECT NOTE": "GenericCtorStrategy is implemented in TypeStrategies.kt, not its own file.", "NEW INSTRUCTION": "WHEN file open fails THEN search symbol and open its declaring file" }

+[2025-12-16 10:10] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "open missing file,broad code search", "MISSING STEPS": "instrument logging,add tests,ask user",
+    "BOTTLENECK": "No verification of which PSI element the caret selection returned.", "PROJECT NOTE": "Focus on CaretSelection.findExpressionAtCaret for PyKeywordArgument; it should return the value expression when caret is on the keyword name.", "NEW INSTRUCTION": "WHEN caret inside PyKeywordArgument name THEN select its value expression for analysis" }